bitovi/academy/src/technology-consulting/5-communication.md

 #### Find out what information needs to be conveyed and to whom

 Know your audience!
-Think about what the audience needs to know vs what you want to share.
+Think about what the audience needs to know vs. what you want to share.
 Save challenges or stories for another venue.

 </details>